 Generally, a claim must be filed in writing.
-In an action before the local court or the labour court, claims may also be registered orally at the office of the court.
+In an action before the local court or the labour court, claims may also be registered orally at the office of the court (see question 7).

 There are standardised forms for use in simplified proceedings – i.e. applications for an order for payment (Mahnbescheid) or order for enforcement (Vollstreckungsbescheid) in money claims.
 These forms must be used.
 If an application is not filed on the appropriate form within the deadline, it will be rejected as inadmissible.

 Court costs are charged for proceedings before the courts that deal with civil and commercial matters.
 These charges are the fees and expenses of the court.
-Generally, the claim will not be served on the opposing party until the party bringing the action has paid some of the fees - the proceedings fee (Verfahrensgebühr) - and the expenses of service.
+After the statement of claim has been filed, the court charges an advance payment of court costs on account (Gerichtskostenvorschuss) corresponding to the amount of the statutory court fees.
+Generally, the claim will not be served on the opposing party until the party bringing the action has paid the advance payment of court costs on account.

 The same applies to the payment order procedure.